superhero1/ffritz/README.md

 	- Monitor the output on the console (1st telnet/ssh login session).
 	  There should be a SUCCESS message at the end.
 	- The return code $? of var/install should be 1
-- After successful upgrade, execute "nohup sh var/post_install&"
+- After successful upgrade, execute "/sbin/reboot"

 Installing the image (when running firmware >= 6.8x)
 ----------------------------------------------------